 Latent Semantic Indexing is Old Technology

-It is likely that Google is looking for synonyms and semantically related words on pages, but that doesn’t mean that using some toolmakers tools that use the initialism LSI in their tools name will help pages rank higher in search results.
-Latent Semantic Indexing is an old patented technology and that doesn’t mean that Google is using synonyms and semantically related words the way that LSI does.
+Google is likely looking for synonyms and semantically related words on pages, but that doesn’t mean that using some toolmakers tools that use the initialism LSI in their tools name will help pages rank higher in search results.
+Latent Semantic Indexing is old patented technology and that doesn’t mean that Google is using synonyms and semantically related words the way that LSI does.
 Google does like synonyms and Semantics, but they don’t call it Latent Semantic Indexing, and for an SEO to use those terms can be misleading, and confusing to clients who look up Latent Semantic Indexing and see something very different.
 There is no Wikipedia information on LSI Keywords.
 There is no information about how LSI Keywords might use LSI.
 There are no patents that explain how LSI Keywords work because they have never been patented.